 Chatham University, with the support of the Chatham Interfaith Council, provides services and programs to enhance the spiritual development and intellectual curiosity of students through both curricular and co-curricular programs and services.

 All Faith Gathering

 The All Faith Gathering is a time for all students, faculty, and community members of all faiths to come together spiritually.
 This gathering provides opportunities for spiritual reflection and meditation for all participants of varying faiths.
 The Gathering has evolved from its implementation at the beginning of the Fall 2009 semester.
 This spring the gathering has grown to include more interactive spiritual exercises including drumming, spiritual dancing, music, poetry, love and marriage, women and religion, and much more!
-The gathering is held in the Mellon Sunroom every Tuesday from 4:15 - 5:15 p.m.
+The gathering is held in the PCW Room in Anderson Dining Hall every Thursday from 4:15 - 5:15 p.m.

 The goal of the Multi-Faith Council is to offer services to foster spiritual development in each of our students, as well as religious sensitivity and understanding between different faiths and traditions.

 Religious Organizations/Services in the area